Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Results

 The Amazon-670K dataset (results are shown in Table~\ref{tab:amazon-670k}, bottom) with its extensive label space represents a greater challenge than the previous datasets.
 Unfortunately, we were unable to produce results for HBGL due to resource limitations.
 Even with the adjustments to the segmentation described in Section~\ref{sec:methods:xml_to_htc}, we could not get around the fact that HTC methods are not designed to deal with extremely large label spaces.
 Comparing the XML models, XR-Transformer beats CascadeXML across all metrics with an R-Precision of $39.91$, slightly outperforming its counterpart by $0.25$ points.

 Due to resource limitations, HBGL fails on the Amazon 670k dataset and no results could be produced for HGCLR, too.
 The latter is because HGCLR faces several critical challenges that need to be addressed.
 The main problem is that the model uses numerous $O(n^2)$ complexity functions in different parts of the code, namely in graph encoding and contrastive learning.
 Here, the inclusion of the extreme number of labels used in XML datasets is likely to cause memory problems on the GPU.
-With the help of the authors of HGCLR, the problem was narrowed down to HGCLR's dense attention functions, which are difficult to optimize for large numbers of labels.
-For this reason, we were unable to complete experiments with HGCLR on XML datasets.
+With the help of the authors of HGCLR, the problem was narrowed down to HGCLR's dense attention functions, which are difficult to optimize for large numbers of labels, which is why experiments with HGCLR on XML datasets did not complete.